 The Arts and Crafts style or craftsman architecture both share unifying elements and design features.
 These elements include:

-A low pitched roof (gabled or hipped), extended eave overhang with exposed rafter tails, the use of brackets at gables, windows with divided panes in the upper sash and a single pane in the lower sash, medium to large front porches with square columns that may be full length or resting on a base.
-The columns are sometimes tapered (wide at the base and slightly narrower at the top).
-These are some of the main features of craftsman home plans.
+A low pitched roof (gabled or hipped), extended eave overhang with exposed rafter tails.
+The use of brackets at gables.
+Windows with divided panes in the upper sash and a single pane in the lower sash.
+Medium to large front porches with square columns that may be full length or resting on a base.
+Tapered columns are a big identifying feature.
+This is where the columns have a wide base that grows slightly narrower at the top.
+These are the main defining features of craftsman architecture.